-Over the holidays, me and my fiancée's family were obsessed with a word game called Wordle.
-It's a simple game where you get 6 chances to guess a daily hidden word.
-After each guess, you're given information on what characters were correct, which were correct but in the wrong position, and which were incorrect.
+Over the holidays, my fiancée's family and I were obsessed with the word game Wordle.
+It's a simple game where you get six chances to guess a daily hidden word.
+Each guess gives you more information on what characters were correct, which were right but in the wrong position, and incorrect.

 Immediately, I wondered – what was the optimal first guess?
 Should you include lots of vowels?
 Or strategically eliminate letters?
 Luckily, this seems like a programming brain teaser.